Tenoke/jekyll-blog/_posts/2021-07-21-Many-Times.markdown

 I kept thinking how ripe for abuse the duplication abilities of the machine were - take something valuable, send it to the past, rinse and repeat and you have many copies of it.
 Apparently, you can’t travel to points within a year or so of each other but you can still work around it if you have a longer time frame.Cloning powerful chips or parts can come in handy but in the end it seems more likely to be a ‘step two’ in reaching what John calls ‘Utopia’.
 First, we need society to be mostly in order for enough years and then we can think about duplicating whatever we want to move to a post-scarcity scenario.

 “I think you are approaching this all wrong.
-There is a better way” I tell John directly while projecting that I mean it.
+There is a better way,” I tell John directly while projecting that I mean it.

 It is absolutely incredible that Time Machines were invented and everything didn’t dissolve into utter chaos immediately.
 Having the only person who has access to one be someone attempting to prevent the worst outcomes is a godsend.
 It’s still dangerous of course - any one man can and will err.
 Everything riding on their judgement and luck.
 I can only imagine how bad it must have been for those smart enough to build it to take such a risk.
 It is horrifying in a lot of ways but nowhere near as bad as the alternatives.
 If anything it’s surprising how fortunate we are.

 “You already have a solution?
-I am skeptical.”
-John says but I could see the hints of hope and excitement on his square face.
+I am skeptical,” John says but I could see the hints of hope and excitement on his square face.

 “Yes or at least a much better approach.
 You have a blindspot.”
 The skepticism shows now and too much hinges on the next part.
 He’s not going to like it but I continue nonetheless “Of course, I have a few conditions first.”
 I tell him

-“Go on” he replies.
+“Go on,” he replies.

-“I don’t get completely erased.”
-I say. “ We leave the timeline before 1976 stable.”
+“I don’t get completely erased,” I say.
+“We leave the timeline before 1976 stable.”

 “It is hard for me to relate anymore.
 I have accepted that my life is forfeit aside from this but I can understand how it must be different for you.
 I will warn you though - even the tiniest chance of a success is worth uncountably more than our lives are.
-I will have to think about it.” he says with a look betraying sorrow.
+I will have to think about it,” he says with a look betraying sorrow.

 “Why?
 This is not just self-preservation on my part.” - to a large extent it was - “You already told me the current branches hold promise.
 You’ve apparently seen multiple versions of myself committed to improving things.
 You told me I can be the ‘chosen one’, which admittedly almost made me walk away.
 This is not a boast but I am clearly an asset to the world.
 You think it might be selfish?
-I am willing to accept that my current self will stop existing, a sacrifice you yourself have never taken.”
-I reply.
+I am willing to accept that my current self will stop existing, a sacrifice you yourself have never taken,” I reply.
 The last part might seem unfair but it frames the conversation in a manner I can use.

 He regarded me with a dark look before saying “To put it bluntly, I am not banking everything on this despite how much time I’ve invested.
 If it doesn’t work I need to keep my options open.
 Promises are not something I break either - it was an explicit part of both my selection and training in the hopes that if there are other time travelers they’d be trained similarly and the chance of us working together would be higher.
 So I won’t make a promise I might not keep and I don’t want to limit my options without a good reason.
 I still want to hear you out so I implore you to put yourself in my shoes and think how little of a sacrifice one’s existence is.”

 To put myself in his shoes?
 I idly wonder if that saying is from his timeline.
 This is a very favourable response despite him not agreeing yet, and if he means what he says about promises - which makes sense on the face of it.

 I decide to reveal more “I understand but you’ve gotten a few things wrong, my ally.
 First, my solution will leave no room for other trips.
 It will be final.
 Second, you profess selflessness but you are the blindspot.
-You think you need to be the one making trips which is not the case” I tell him.
+You think you need to be the one making trips which is not the case,” I tell him.

 He stands up and looks like he might be considering abandoning this.
 I try not to think of the ever present threat of having this conversation and his interaction with me erased altogether.
 Despite a twinge of guilt, which I’ve long ago learned to suppress, I continue “No, you are still not getting it.
 Nobody has to.
 You are wasting enormous amounts of your machine’s limited capacity to lug yourself around.
 Even if you weren’t, you can do what?
 A few thousand trips in your lifetime?
 At best?
 We can do a lot better.”